Near-realtime Earth Observation Via Starlink LEO Satellite Constellation: INTRODUCTION

-To evaluate SSU, we collected real-world communication data for approximately 6 months from 13 Starlink dishes located across 7 PoPs on three continents: Africa, North America, and Europe.
+To evaluate SSU, we use the real-world communication data for approximately 6 months from 13 Starlink dishes located across 7 PoPs on three continents: Africa, North America, and Europe \cite{zhao2024lens}.
 Additionally, we gathered publicly available TLE data, global PoP distribution data for Starlink, and weather-related data for all Starlink dishes included in our dataset.
 We use Starlink communication data without ISL, reflecting a bent pipe structure, to profile the PoPs' performance.
 Building on the POP profiles, we then develop our ISL estimation module using ISL-enabled communication data.
-To simulate system scheduling, we use publicly available orbital information for Starlink and Planet’s published, frequently updated orbital data \cite{Celestrak, Planet} to assess system performance when each observation satellite has 500 GB of data to download per day \cite{295557}.
-The results are as follows:
+To evaluate system scheduling, we use publicly available orbital information for Starlink and Planet’s published, frequently updated orbital data \cite{Celestrak, Planet} to assess system performance when each observation satellite has 500 GB of data to download per day \cite{295557}.

-\textbf{PoP profiling and ISL quality estimation:} SSU's PoP profiling achieves a median absolute error of \textit{0.52 \%} in predicting the route downlink packet loss rate and \textit{10.1 ms} in packet delay from a specific position on Earth to a PoP via the bent-pipe structure.
-This translates to an median error of \textit{39.9Kb/s} for the downlink route on standard Starlink service.

-\textbf{Link selection efficiency:} Our link selection strategy achieves nearly 2× the data transfer efficiency compared to the baselines in our experiments, both inside and outside SSDB.

-\textbf{Route quality estimation and data transfer:} SSU estimates a median route packet loss rate at \textit{0.98\%}.
+The results are as follows. \textbf{(1) PoP profiling and ISL quality estimation:} SSU's PoP profiling achieves a median absolute error of \textit{0.52 \%} in predicting the route downlink packet loss rate and \textit{10.1 ms} in packet delay from a specific position on Earth to a PoP via the bent-pipe structure.
+This translates to an median error of \textit{39.9Kb/s} for the downlink route on standard Starlink service. \textbf{(2) Link selection efficiency:} The link selection strategy achieves nearly 2× the data transfer efficiency compared to the baselines in our experiments. \textbf{(3) Route quality estimation and data transfer:} SSU estimates a median route packet loss rate at \textit{0.98\%}.
 This allows one observation satellite to transfer \textit{63.3\%/314.0G} of its collected data to Earth in one day, which is \textit{3.4$\times$} compared to the baseline method using the traditional wait-and-transfer approach.
 When each satellite collects \textit{500 GB} of data per day, SSU reduces the median backlog (data not delivered) per satellite from \textit{407.6 GB} to \textit{186.0 GB}.

-SSU is inspired by the rapid development of emerging LEO constellations.
 We believe that an integrated space and terrestrial communication system represents the future of communication systems.
-In designing SSU, we make the following contributions:
+In summary, we make the following contributions: